-Day 1: Individual arrival to Lucca
+Day 1: Individual arriving to Lucca

-Day 3: Lucca – Viareggio – distance: 39km, altitude: 150m
+Day 3: Lucca – Viareggio 39 km – altitude 150 m

-After an easy train transfer from Pisa to Castiglioncello, you will start your tour southwards always along the seaside: you will enjoy the cycling on natural bike paths inside the centenarian pinewoods, arriving up to several lovely sandy beaches: “The White – Beaches of Vada”, the “Mazzanta”, the “Marina di Cecina”…since the climate in this part of Tuscany is very pleasant also in Spring and Autumn, you will have the chance to stop and relax on the sand, enjoying the typical quiet of early/late season and going for a swim in the sea when sun still brights high.
+You’ll start your tour southwards always along the seaside: you will enjoy the cycling on natural bike paths inside the centenarian pinewoods, arriving up to several lovely sandy beaches: “The White – Beaches of Vada”, the “Mazzanta”, the “Marina di Cecina”…since the climate in this part of Tuscany is very pleasant also in Spring and Autumn, you will have the chance to stop and relax on the sand, enjoying the typical quiet of early/late season and going for a swim in the sea when sun still brights high.

-Day 6: Bolgheri wine roads – distance: 35 km, altitude: 200m
+Day 7: Bolgheri wine roads – distance: 35 km, altitude: 200m

 The fourth tour of the holiday is a break in the countryside.
 This is the day for people loving quality wines and the typical Tuscan countryside, with cypresses, vineyards, farmhouses, mild hills in the background…just like in the postcards!
 Actually the area we cross is not far from the sea and so not too hilly.
-The route is along the “Wineroad of the Etruscan Coast”: you will reach Bibbona, Bolgheri and Castagneto Carducci crossing the whole area where SuperTuscan wines as Sassicaia and Ornellaia are produced.
-You will find a lot of wineries where stop your cycling for a wine tasting, before coming back to our beautiful hotel to relax.
+The route is along the “Wineroad of the Etruscan Coast”: you will reach Bibbona, Bolgheri and Castagneto Carducci crossing the whole area where SuperTuscan wines such as Sassicaia and Ornellaia are produced.
+You will find a lot of wineries where you stop your cycling for a wine tasting, before coming back to our beautiful hotel to relax.

 Day 8: Individual departure